WebAssembly/component-model/design/mvp/CanonicalABI.md

   assert(ft.async_ or subtask.state == Subtask.State.RETURNED)
 ```
 The `Subtask.state` field is updated by the callbacks to keep track of the
-call progres.
+call progress.
 The `on_progress` variable starts as a no-op, but is used by the
 `async` case below to trigger event delivery.

 According to the `FuncInst` calling contract, the call to `callee` should never